 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 The IMF eLibrary provides direct access to the IMF’s major data and statistical tools such as International Financial Statistics (IFS), Balance of Payment Statistics (BOP), Direction of Trade Statistics (DOTS), and Government Finance Statistics (GFS).
 Country level data includes bank balances, financial flows, indebtedness, exchange rates, trade volumes and values, employment, interest rates, inflation rates, and more.
-World data is available for similar topics, as well as commodity prices for major internationally traded goods. [http://bit.ly/5OhngM]
+World data is available for similar topics, as well as commodity prices for major internationally traded goods.
+[Now open and unrestricted, but still available through the Rutgers University Libraries] [http://bit.ly/5OhngM]

 The Research Center covers the most current 13 weeks of reports.
 For prior issues of reports, see the Value Line Historical Reports module. [http://bit.ly/8pB89q]

 Data-Planet Statistical Datasets provide fast and easy access to data from more than 70 organizational sources, with over 35 billion data points from 4.9 billion datasets available.
 All of the data have been standardized and structured, and are described with up to 37 fields of metadata, including a controlled vocabulary.
 Coverage includes US Federal, US State, International, and nonprofit organizational sources. [https://bit.ly/2YYZR4U]

 Statista -- "Statista gathers data from over 18,000 sources, including market reports, trade publications, scientific journals, and government databases."--from the library introduction page [https://bit.ly/3AxUTN1]

 FRED (Federal Reserve Economic Data) (Federal Reserve Bank of St. Louis)